4d/docs/website/translated_docs/pt/API/EntitySelectionClass.md

 "attributePath1 {desc or asc}, attributePath2 {desc or asc},..."
 ```

 The order in which the attributes are passed determines the sorting priority of the entities.
 By default, attributes are sorted in ascending order.
-You can set the sort order of a property in the criteria string, separated from the property path by a single space: pass "asc" to sort in ascending order or "desc" in descending order.
+Pode definir a ordem de clasificação de uma propriedade na string de critérios, separado da rota da propriedade por um só espaço: passe "asc" para ordenar em ordem ascendente ou "desc" em ordem descendente.

 *   *pathObjects* (collection): each element of the collection contains an object structured in the following way: